itsMapleLeaf/ap-stuff/manual_worlds/sdvx/docs/guide.md

 For a multi, since others will lower your pass requirement for you, you can increase the overall difficulty of your pool:

-- For easier songs, you should be able to get AAA rank or higher
+- For your easier songs, you should be able to get AAA rank or higher (and ideally S or AAA+ on a handful of them)
 - For your harder songs, you should be able to get A+ rank or higher

-Adjust these recommendations accordingly [if you start with a lower Progressive Gate requirement](#decreasing-initial-gate).
+Adjust these recommendations accordingly [if you start with a lower Progressive Gate requirement](#decreasing-initial-pg).

 ## How to Play